bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-09-01-prisoners.md

-<![endif]-->
+---
+layout: post
+title: Prisoners
+published: true
+date: 2021-09-01
+readtime: true
+categories: ['DENIS VILLENEUVE<br> THE PATH TO DUNE']
+tags: [Drama, Crime, Thriller]
+metadata: 'USA 2013, 153 mins<br> Director: Denis Villeneuve'
+pdf: '2021-09-01-prisoners.pdf'
+---

 A critical and commercial success, _Prisoners_ saw Denis Villeneuve bring his taut, powerful storytelling style to Hollywood.
 Detective Loki (Gyllenhaal), who prides himself on never leaving a case unsolved, strives to find two young girls who’ve been abducted, while the father of one of the girls (Jackman) takes the law into his own hands.

-Complex, brooding and compelling, this psychological thriller boasts stand-out performances from an all-star cast, and Oscar®-nominated cinematography from Roger Deakins.
+Complex, brooding and compelling, this psychological thriller boasts stand-out performances from an all-star cast, and Oscar®-nominated cinematography from Roger Deakins.<br>

-bfi.org.uk
+**bfi.org.uk**<br>

 ‘Be ready.
 All that stands between you and being dead is you.’
 This is the grim father-son warning that opens Canadian director Denis Villeneuve’s first English-language movie, a powerful and deftly twisted child-abduction thriller.
 Fascinated by the growing tension between American individualism and institutions such as the police, it’s a movie that puts its own dark spin on the stock cinema figures of obsessed cop and desperate vigilante parent.
 Where the _Taken_ series or TV’s _24_ milked the predicament of the law-enforcement figure torn between parental and professional duty, here carpenter Keller Dover (Hugh Jackman) is a principled everyman.
 His belief in self-reliance combines with primal fear for his abducted daughter and drives him to kidnap and torture, while the film slowly but brazenly turns the screws on his desperation.
 ‘She’s wondering why I haven’t found her every day.
 Not you.
 Me,’ he spits at Detective Loki, his equally intransigent institutional shadow.